 Today’s freebie is a brush letter practice sheet that you can print out and practice on.
 Scroll down to get download instructions.

 This post contains affiliate links.
-I will earn a small commission of you purchase through my links.
-You will not pay extra.
-Thank you for supporting Clementine Creative!
+I may earn a small commission if you decide to purchase something through my links.
+Read my full disclosure here.

 If you’ve never tried brush lettering before, here’s what you’ll need:

 2. Paper.
 You can print this sheet on normal office paper.
 There’s no need to get fancy when you’re just practicing.

 That’s it!
 Draw your letters on top of the ghost letters, using heavy pressure to get the thick downstrokes, and light pressure for the thin upstrokes.

 To download this brush letter practice sheet simply fill in your email address below and an email from Random Olive should arrive with the link to download.

 If you want to practice all the letters – lowercase, uppercase and numbers, I highly recommend Random Olive’s Brush Letter Practice Guide.
 This was the first guide I used when I started learning brush lettering.
 Check it out here.